[Elinor Diary Pages 1912-1915 & gap to 1920 Introduction

 [Fri.
 Mar.
 22. 1912]Page 14 waiting for the folks, ten oclock, the folks have come, I have a lunch with hot coffee and tea ready for them,

 [Mon.
 Mar.
 25. 1912Page 15] 1912 Mar.Mon.25. have gone to church.
 Gertie doesn’t feel is well tonight Gertie doesn’t feel any better Pa and the boys have been to town, pa hired a dray to bring his trunk and bagage home from the Electric package.
-Will Coals and His father were here to tell us Uncle Mort Mastin died yesterday and Aunt Hat is quite ill.
+Will Coals and His father were here to tell us Uncle Mort Mastin [paternal grandfather, born Lorain, died Michigan] died yesterday and Aunt Hat [unclear who this is though it sounds like it might be Mort Mastin’s wife] is quite ill.
 Rosie Coals is dead, Mercy me, I dread to think of tomorrow

 [Tue.
 Mar.
 26. 1912] Tue.26.
 Frank called Pa and Ma over there this morning at three oclock, Ruby had been ill since twelve oclock, pa came home for breakfast, I done part of the work and got dinner A letter came to ma. from Audrey this morning, say-ing, George has been in bed